 The NCEO has revised its estimates for the number of ESOPs, using a consistent and conservative method across each plan filing year from 1999 on (earlier estimates use a different combination of methods).
 You may have seen somewhat different numbers in prior years, but we believe this new technique is both more conservative and more accurate.
 Estimates for prior years may change as more complete data for prior filing years is released by the Department of Labor, although the DOL believes that its data files from 2008 and earlier are now in their final form.
 The current method begins with all available 5500 records.
 The NCEO cleaned the data in as many ways as possible by searching for missing data, removing companies that appear to have inactive ESOPs, and removing records with obvious errors.
 We erred on the side of making the most conservative estimate we were comfortable with, especially with regard to the number of plans.

 The trends reflected in the "Growth of ESOPs and Equivalent Plans" table further down on this page illustrate a complex picture.
 The number of plans increases through 1999.
-From 1999 to 2006 the number of plans levels off at around 10,000, then increases to closer to 11,000 for 2007 to the present.
-The number of participants increases each year through 2008 (we cannot estimate this beyond that point).
-Plan assets have generally increased each year, up to the peak in the currently available data: $901 billion in 2007.
-We expect the numbers have fallen for participants and plan assets in 2008 and 2009 because of the general decline in employment and in asset value for all securities.
+From 1999 to 2006 the number of plans levels off at around 10,000, then increases to closer to 12,000 for 2012.
+The number of participants increases each year through 2012 to 11 million.
+Plan assets generally increased each year, then dropped during the market fall off in 2008-2012 and not have recovered in 2012 to $858 million.

 These numbers reflect our best efforts to remove sham S corporation ESOPs.
 In 1997, S corporations were allowed to create ESOPs, and starting in 1998 were given substantial tax benefits.
 Ambiguity in the law led to the heavy promotion of sham S corporation ESOPs in which only one or a few usually highly paid people actually got any ownership.
 In 2001, Congress passed a law to shut down these bogus plans, and the IRS issued strict new regulations.
 A high number of plans set up between 1999 and 2001 that were then unwound in the next few years.
 We identified and removed these companies where possible.
 These sham plans are not included in the data presented on this page.